google/oss-fuzz/README.md

 # oss-fuzz

-oss-fuzz is an effort to apply coverage-guided software fuzzing on scale to test open source software.
-It grew out of Chrome in-process fuzzing effort ([Blog Post](https://security.googleblog.com/2016/08/guided-in-process-fuzzing-of-chrome.html), [Project Page](https://chromium.googlesource.com/chromium/src/testing/libfuzzer/)).
+> fuzzing to open source software.

-*Project Status*: The project currently is in early stage.
-We focus on libFuzzer first.
+*Project Status*: We are preparing the project for the first public release.
 Documentation and smoothing the process is our main priority.

 [Open new issue](https://github.com/google/oss-fuzz/issues/new) for questions or feedback.